-Deutsche Bank expects Investment Bank ("IB") revenues to be essentially flat in 2021 compared to the prior year, reflecting the strong performance seen in the first half of 2021.
+Deutsche Bank expects Investment Bank ("IB") revenues to be essentially flat with a slight improvement in 2021 compared to the prior year, reflecting the strong performance seen in the first nine months of 2021.

 Sales and Trading ("FIC") revenues are expected to remain essentially unchanged in 2021 when compared to 2020.
-Credit Trading has continued to build on its strong start to the year, specifically in its distressed business and intends to continue to develop its product suite through the year.
-Deutsche Bank's Financing business had a very strong second quarter.
-The focus on disciplined risk management and targeted resource deployment should continue through the remainder of the year.
-Rates and Global Emerging Markets are both building on the success their refocused businesses had in 2020, however market activity has normalized compared to the heightened levels seen in 2020.
-Deutsche Bank's FX revenues were impacted by low levels of volatility during the second quarter, however, the underlying franchise remains strong, as evidenced by Deutsche Bank's ranking in the recent Euromoney 2021 FX survey.
+Deutsche Bank's Financing business has had a very strong first nine months of the year, increasing its Net Interest Margin and successfully monetizing strong capital market activity.
+The focus on disciplined risk management and targeted resource deployment will continue through the remainder of the year.
+Credit Trading has built on its strong start to the year, specifically in its distressed business, though Deutsche Bank does expect underlying market conditions in the fourth quarter to be less favorable than the prior year period.
+Rates and Global Emerging Markets are both building on the success their refocused businesses had in 2020, however, market activity has normalized compared to the heightened levels seen in 2020.
+Deutsche Bank's foreign exchange revenues were impacted by low levels of volatility and compressed spreads during the second and third quarters, however, the end of the quarter saw a pick-up in activity and the business is well placed to monetize this should it continue.

-In Origination & Advisory, Deutsche Bank expects revenues to be essentially flat in 2021 compared to 2020.
+In Origination & Advisory, Deutsche Bank expects revenues in 2021 to be higher than in 2020 in line with a projected record industry fee pool.
 Deutsche Bank has maintained its strength in Debt Origination and gained market share year on year.
-The leveraged loan market has re-opened, helping to offset the decline in Investment Grade debt issuances from the highs of 2020.
-In Equity Origination Deutsche Bank will look to build on the strong first half of 2021.
+The leveraged loan market continues to be very active and has more than offset the decline in Investment Grade debt issuances from the highs of 2020.
+In Equity Origination Deutsche Bank will look to build on the strong first nine months of 2021, with the business supported further by a robust de-SPAC pipeline.
 Advisory has benefitted from high levels of M&A activity in the year to date period.
+Announced deals nearly doubled in the period compared to the third quarter of 2020.